Modeling and solving the multimodal car- and ride-sharing problem: Problem description

 \section{Problem description}

 We study the multimodal car- and ride-sharing problem in a company having one or more offices from where the employees have to visit various customers during office hours (e.g., for business meetings).
-Assuming that a company operates different offices/depots, an employee might work in another office after her external business meetings due to, e.g., meetings with colleagues in the other office location.
-We note that even though these cases are rather rare, we included them because they were mentioned by our company partners.
-Each visit involves one specific employee.
+Assuming that a company operates different offices {(also referred to as depots)}, an employee might work in any depot.
+We note that even though the cases where employees switch their work place are rather rare, we included them because they were mentioned by our company partners.
+Therefore, it is not necessary that the employee returns to the starting depot after her meeting with a customer.
+Each customer visit involves one specific employee.
 We consider fixed and unique employee-to-meeting assignments and a fixed latest arrival time.
-As we consider business meetings, we assume that even if the employee arrives earlier, the starting time of the meetings will not change.
-Taking this into account and knowing the length of the meeting, we can calculate in advance the earliest departure time of each ride and do not have to explicitly consider the time of the event.
+As we consider business meetings at the customer locations, we assume that even if the employee arrives earlier, the starting time of the meetings will not change.
+Knowing the fixed starting time of the meeting as well as the length of it, we can calculate in advance the earliest departure time of each ride and do not have to explicitly consider the time of the meeting.
 This results in a fixed sequence of tasks for every employee with several stops, starting and ending at predefined (but possibly different) depots.
 We call such a fixed sequence of nodes a trip.